Exposure to Harmful Substances

 Exposure to harmful substances or environments

-The U.S. Bureau of Labor Statistics (BLS) is transitioning from an annual to a biennial (every two years) publication schedule.
-The final publication of a single year of cases involving days away from work estimates is for reference year 2020.
-In the fall of 2023, BLS will publish detailed data covering 2021 and 2022 for both Days Away from Work (DAFW) and for Days of Job Transfer or Restriction (DJTR) cases.
+The U.S. Bureau of Labor Statistics (BLS) has transitioned from an annual to a biennial (every two years) publication schedule.
+The final publication of a single year of cases involving days away from work estimates was for reference year 2020.
+BLS now publishes detailed data covering 2021 and 2022 for Days Away from Work (DAFW), Days of Job Transfer or Restriction (DJTR), and Days Away from Work, Job Restriction, or Transfer (DART) cases.

-Because of illness cases related to COVID-19 (coded as Other diseases due to viruses, not elsewhere classified [n.e.c.]), the leading cause of work-related injuries and illnesses involving days away from work in 2020 was exposure to harmful substances or environments.
-Exposure to harmful substances or environments was previously the sixth ranked cause.
-In 2020, exposure to harmful substances or environments resulted in 424,360 nonfatal injuries and illnesses involving days away from work.
-In 2021, 798 fatalities were reported.
-More than half of these deaths (464) involved nonmedical use of drugs or alcohol resulting in unintentional overdoses.
-Since 2011, fatal workplace overdoses have increased 536%.
+Because of illness cases related to COVID-19 (coded as Other diseases due to viruses, not elsewhere classified [n.e.c.]), the leading cause of DAFW cases starting in 2020 has been exposure to harmful substances or environments.
+Exposure to harmful substances or environments was previously the sixth ranked DAFW cause.
+Exposure to harmful substances or environments is the third ranked leading cause of DART cases in 2021-2022.
+In 2021-2022, exposure to harmful substances or environments resulted in 658,240 DART cases that include 634,080 DAFW cases.
+In 2022, 839 fatalities were reported.
+More than half of these deaths (525) involved nonmedical use of drugs or alcohol resulting in unintentional overdoses.
+Since 2011, fatal workplace overdoses have increased 619%.
+Please note that COVID-19 work related deaths are not recorded because the BLS fatality surveillance system (CFOI) does not track fatal work related illnesses.

-Exposure to harmful substances or environments include:
+Exposure to harmful substances or environments includes:

 • Exposure to electricity